First, I would like to tell you what a disavow tool is and why you should use it to improve your website traffic and ranking.

 3. Find sites with poor-quality links that you can disavow

-4. Create disavow file with the help of tools. (like ahref, semrush and etc.)
+4. Create a disavow file with the help of the tools. (like ahrefs, semrush and etc.)

 4. Open the Disavow Tool Page